AngiSchl/Angis2048/README.md

 Welcome to my version of the classic game 2048! :wave: This adaptation retains the original gameplay mechanics but offers a slightlz different visual style for a fresh gaming experience.
 There is a high score tracking integrated.
 So you can compete with other players!
 Check out the current highest score (./high_score.txt).
 So go ahead and aim for the stars :sparkles: :trophy:

 ## How to Play
-Simply run the game and enjoy! :smile:
+Simply run the game and enjoy! :smile: The game ends, if the field is fully populated.

 ## Code Structure
 ### Main Game Loop